Do I think it’s wise for you to pay off your mortgage early?

 3. You have yet to establish an emergency fund equal to at least three months of living expenses.

 It doesn’t make much sense to be making extra payments on your mortgage if you can’t withstand a sudden loss of income due to unemployment, or suffer a major financial expense that forces you to choose between paying the mortgage or, for example, having a major car repair made.

-4. You want to maintain more liquidity/flexibility.
+4. You want more financial flexibility.